nor fear the seeming.

 Here is waking in the dreaming.

 Is it possible to guard effectively against the inertia of language?
-Clearly, we cannot achieve this in natural language, but might we be able to develop a "perfect language" in which I can say exactly what I mean, you can understand exactly what I meant, and I can be sure you have understood it exactly?
-Many people have tried to answer this, so let's go on a mathematical tour through universal languages and the incomplete search for linguistic perfection.
+Arguably, we cannot achieve this in natural language, but might we be able to develop a "perfect language" in which I can say exactly what I mean, you can understand exactly what I meant, and I can be sure you have understood it exactly?
+Many people have tried to answer these questions, so let's go on a mathematical tour through universal languages and the incomplete search for linguistic perfection.

 How does this fit into Kernel?¶